 - Your retirement,

 - Your death,

 - Your attainment of age 59 ½,

 - Your termination of employment with Duke, or

-- Your encounter of a financial hardship as defined in the IRS Code and relevant regulations (subject to a six month suspension of employee contributions).
+- Your encounter of a financial hardship as defined in the IRS Code and relevant regulations.

 The funds that Duke contributes towards eligible faculty and monthly paid staff may be withdrawn only upon separation from service, retirement, death or attainment of age 67.
-These funds are referred to as an employer contributory amount and are subject to any restriction, limitation, or fee contained in the contract or agreement with any applicable investment carrier.
+These funds are referred to as an employer contributory amount and are subject to any restriction, limitation, or fee contained in the contract or agreement.

-You may also request a loan from the contributions that you put into the plan if you participate with either VALIC or TIAA.
+You may also be eligible to take out a loan against your contributions to the plan.
 When you take out a loan, you are simply borrowing money from your retirement plan account.
-You will repay the loan amount and interest through quarterly payments directly to the investment carrier.
+You will repay the loan amount and interest to Fidelity on a monthly basis.
 The interest you pay on the loan is not tax deductible.
 However, there are no taxes or penalties unless you default on the loan.
 If you default on your repayments, you will be taxed as if the outstanding balance of your loan was distributed to you and might possibly include a 10 percent penalty, if you are under the age of 59 ½.
-Contact VALIC or TIAA to apply for this type of loan.
-View investment carrier telephone numbers and website addresses.
+Contact Fidelity to apply for a loan.